-Student: Grade:

-Physician: Telephone:

-Medication: Dose: Time:

-Board of Education policy permits a responsible, trained student to carry and/or self-administer medication for asthma (wheezing), severe allergic (anaphylactic) reaction, or diabetes on his/her person for immediate use in a life-threatening situation with written order of physician, parent request, school nurse and principal approvals.
+Student: Grade:Telephone: Physician: Medication: Dose: Time: Board of Education policy permits medication for asthma (wheezing), person for immediate use in a life-request, school nurse and principal Student's physician must authorized. severe allergic (anaphylactic threatening situation with writ al approvals. e self-carried/administered me c) reaction, or diabetes on his/he ten order of physician, parent form.

-Student's physician must authorize self-carried/administered medication by signing the attached form.
 Student name must appear on the (inhaler, container).

-Responsibilities for Carrying Medication

-Observed:

-Yes No

-\\\\\ Demonstrated correct use/administration

-\\\\\ Recognizes proper and prescribed timing for medication

-\\\\\ Does not share medication with others (Giving medication to others is a violation of the Code of Student Conduct).

-\\\\\ Keeps medication in agreed location

-\\\\\ Agrees to come directly to the Nurse's office if having the following symptoms after using medication:\\\\\\

-\\\\\ Keeps a second labeled container in the Nurse's office

-The student does/does not demonstrate the specified responsibilities.
-The student may carry the medication unless and until he/she fails to follow the above agreement.
-Comments and added responsibilities:

-Student/Date

-School Nurse/Date

-I request that my child be allowed to carry his/her medication and be responsible for its proper storage and use.
-I will support my child to follow the above agreement and if he/she does not, I will be contacted and we will develop a new plan.

-Parent or Guardian/Date

-Parent's Daytime Telephone Numbers
+Responsibilities for Carrying Me Observed: Yes No Demonstrated correct Recognizes proper and Does not share medication for the Code of Student Conduct Keeps medication in a Agrees to come directle using medication: Keeps a second labeled The student does/does not demonthe medication unless and until he Comments and added responsibilities. use/administration d prescribed timing for medication with others (Giving med). greed location ly to the Nurse's office if having the container in the Nurse's office is trate the specified responsible. dication to others is a violation by the following symptoms after fice bilities.
+The student may carry 0 Student/Date School Nui rse/Date I request that my child be allowed storage and use.
+I will support my will be contacted and we will devel child to follow the above agre - Parent or Guardian/Date Parent's Day time Telephone Numbers